"

 Illustration of the Supreme Court justices surrounded by an ever-mounting and seemingly endless number of cases.
 Illustration Caption reads,

-8.1.1 Adversarial System
+Adversarial System

 The U.S. legal system employs an adversarial model as its approach to seek fairness and truth.
-In the adversarial system, two opposing parties engage in legal dispute before an impartial judge or jury.
+In the adversarial system, two opposing parties engage in a legal dispute before an impartial judge or jury.
 Notably, the U.S. criminal system adheres to the presumption of innocence for the accused, placing the burden on the prosecutor to demonstrate the defendant’s guilt beyond a reasonable doubt.
-Both defendants and prosecutors are afforded the opportunity to cross-examine witnesses, fostering a dynamic process of evidence examination and argument.
+Both defendants and prosecutors are afforded the opportunity to cross-examine witnesses in a dynamic process of evidence examination and argument.
 This stands in contrast to legal systems in numerous other countries that do not follow the adversarial system.
 In these systems, a singular government entity typically conducts criminal investigations and establishes guilt.

 Attributions